Web server performance comparison

 Webserver memory graph

-This is essentially a measure of how fast the server can receive and serve requests at different levels of concurrency.
-The more requests they can handle per second, the more able the server is to handle large amounts of traffic.
-Here's how the servers compare in this arena:
+This is a measure of how fast the server can receive and serve requests at different levels of concurrency.
+The more requests the server can handle per second, the more able it is to handle large amounts of traffic.
+Once again, Nginx is clearly superior in the raw number of requests per second it can serve.

 Webserver requests graph